fazar301/latumi-app/README.md

 4. Create a Pull Request on GitHub

+## Security Vulnerabilities

+If you discover a security vulnerability within Laravel, please send an e-mail to Taylor Otwell via [taylor@laravel.com](mailto:taylor@laravel.com).
+All security vulnerabilities will be promptly addressed.

 ## License

-This project is licensed under the MIT License.
+The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).